tighten/overload/README.md

 Either way, I think it's some pretty fun code and I thought it was pretty cool that we could even come up with an API for it at all.

 ## Upcoming plans:
-- Release beta with Adam's exact code
+- ~~Release beta with Adam's exact code~~
 - Discover known shortcomings and document as issues (for starters, optional arguments and the forthcoming union types)
 - Fix ^^
-- Profit?
+- Profit? 🤣 OK, not profit.

 ### Testing